Get exclusive member benefits & effect social change. Join Today

 Your doctor would perform this test only if your Pap smear detected abnormalities.
 For this test, also called a colposcopy, your doctor will insert a speculum into your vagina.
 They’ll then take a cotton swab and gently clean the vagina and cervix of mucus residue.
 Your doctor will look at your cervix using a colposcope, which is a type of microscope, and examine the area.
 They’ll then take tissue samples from any areas that look abnormal.

 Your doctor may also decide to take a sample of the discharge from your cervix.
-They’ll look at the sample under a microscope to look for signs of a yeast infection, which is called candidiasis, bacterial vaginosis, or trichomoniasis, among other conditions.
+They’ll look at the sample under a microscope to look for signs of a yeast infection, which is called candidiasis, vaginosis, or trichomoniasis, among other conditions.

 You may also need tests for sexually transmitted infections (STIs).
 You’ll need treatment for any STIs that are contributing to your cervicitis.
 This should heal the cervical inflammation.